Particular/docs.particular.net/samples/routing/data-distribution/sample.md

 snippet:FilterNamespace2

 In real-world scenarios NServiceBus is scaled out by deploying multiple instances of same application binaries to multiple machines (e.g. Client in this sample).
-For simplicity in this sample the scale-out is simulated by having two separate applications, Client and Client2.
+For simplicity in this sample the scale out is simulated by having two separate applications, Client and Client2.

 ### Server